-Where possible, all partner budgets should represent an equal split of the funding awarded.
+Where possible, all partner budgets should represent an equal split of the funding awarded, one partner cannot receive the full amount.

-Please note 'What you cannot apply for' in section 7 on page 8.
+Please note 'What you cannot apply for' in section 7.

 Salaries or fees

 Your budget should include fees for artists and professionals involved in the activity.
 We are committed to fair pay for those who work in creativity and culture and we expect you to ensure that rates of pay for artists and professionals involved in your activity (including you) are in line with, or better than relevant industry standards.
 Also taking into account experience and skills, the type of work and the length of the activity.